 Purpose

-To provide rules and standards for the secure management, operation, and maintenance of National Superconducting Cyclotron Laboratory’s (NSCL) control system.
+To provide rules and standards for the secure management, operation, and maintenance of National Superconducting Cyclotron Laboratory’s (NSCL) Control System.

 Scope

-This policy applies to all users and processes that access Laboratory Control System.
+This policy applies to all Users that access Laboratory Control System.

 Definitions

+Laboratory Control System: The system at NSCL that supervises or affects the behavior of the laboratory equipment that is used in the production and delivery of rare isotope beams.
+This includes IOCs, PLCs, embedded controllers, instruments, power supplies, computer networks, and network devices.

+User: An individual, software program, or device that uses Laboratory Control System to supervise or control the laboratory equipment.

 Policy Statement

-It is the policy of the National Superconducting Cyclotron Laboratory (NSCL) that the Laboratory Control System Network shall be accessible only to Users and Processes that have a legitimate laboratory business need.
+It is the policy of the National Superconducting Cyclotron Laboratory (NSCL) that the Laboratory Control System shall be accessible only to Users that have a legitimate laboratory business need.

-An Access Control List shall be instituted and maintained to identify authorized Users and Processes.
+An Access Control List shall be instituted and maintained to identify authorized Users.

-Outside access to the NSCL Laboratory Control System Network shall be through secure gateways by those Users and Processes on the Access Control List.
+Access to Laboratory Control System shall be provided only to Users on the Access Control List.

-Devices attached to the NSCL Laboratory Control System Network shall be configured to prevent unauthorized access.
+Only authorized devices shall be connected to Laboratory Control System and these devices shall be configured for access by Users on the Access Control List.

-Attempts to access the NSCL Laboratory Control System Network shall be logged.
+Access to Laboratory Control System shall be logged.

-Risks to the integrity, reliability, and performance of the NSCL Laboratory Control System Network shall be documented and periodically reviewed.
+Risks to the integrity, reliability, and performance of Laboratory Control System shall be documented and periodically reviewed.

 Policy Requirements

 Exceptions